 where you can view up-to-the-minute info about sporting

 events, meetings, classes, etc.

-Our freshman class counselor, Casey Carpenter, has a host of useful
+Our sophomore class counselor, Casey Carpenter, has a host of useful

 information on his site

 Here are some of the things we're doing:

 Open House: we organize the annual Open House, providing food

 Campus improvements: we installed a kiosk in 2012 for student groups